ProteinsWebTeam/interpro-matches-api/README.md

 # InterPro Matches API

-The InterPro Matches API provides programmatic access to pre-computed [InterProScan](https://github.com/ebi-pf-team/interproscan/) results for every sequence in [UniParc](https://www.uniprot.org/uniparc/).
+The InterPro Matches API provides programmatic access to pre-computed [InterProScan 6](https://github.com/ebi-pf-team/interproscan6/) results for every sequence in [UniParc](https://www.uniprot.org/uniparc/).
 Each UniParc sequence is identified by its MD5 hash, which serves as a unique key for fast lookups of its associated InterPro matches.